Introduction to Directing

 What you bring to the course:

-• an interest in fiction film directing.
+• an interest in fiction directing.
 Creators at any level of experience are welcome to apply.
 (You do not need to have a screenplay or active project to participate.)

 What you’ll get from the course: